seancampbell3161/seancampbell3161/README.md

 - 🔭 I’m currently working on a Chess engine and a text-based game

-- 🌱 I’m currently learning React and Spring Boot
+- 🌱 I’m currently learning ES6 and Spring Boot

 - ❓ Ask me about anything related to Web Development or Java